EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Related Works

-\subsection{Representation of map elements}
+\subsection{Representation of Map Elements}

 To achieve end-to-end HD map construction, the first step is to determine the representation of map elements.
-The pixel-based representation methods\cite{li2022hdmapnet,dong2022superfusion,gao2023complementing,xie2023mv} rasterize map elements into pixels and perform pixel-level classification on the BEV to identify the positions of map elements.
+The pixel-based representation methods\cite{li2022hdmapnet,dong2022superfusion,gao2023complementing,xie2023mv} rasterize map elements into pixels and perform pixel-level classification on the BEV to identify map elements.
 These methods require complex post-processing to generate vectorized representation of map elements.
 Therefore, MapTR\cite{liao2022maptr}, StreamMapNet\cite{yuan2024streammapnet} and InsightMapper\cite{xu2023insightmapper} describe map elements as equivalent point sequences.
-Their queries generate coordinates and categories of points representing map elements by continuously aggregating feature.
-However, if anchors within the same anchor neighborhoods are fitted to the same target points, ambiguities arise.
-Therefore, we propose reconstructing map elements based on the GT neighborhoods to obtain the fitting targets for non-neighborhood central anchors.
+The initial queries fit the reference points to target points by aggregating features.
+EAN-MapNet follows a similar approach.
+However, ambiguities arise if anchors within the same anchor neighborhoods are fitted to the same target points.
+Thus, we propose reconstructing map elements based on GT neighborhoods to obtain the fitting targets for non-neighborhood central anchors.
+In other words, each map element is represented as a combination of the original polyline and the reconstructed polyline.